 |Voluntary--Uncommitted||Not proposed; provided after-the-fact||Not documented or tracked|

 Salaries/benefits paid by the university in support of activities provided to the project by the principal investigator/faculty member and other exempt academic/civil service personnel paid on a salaried basis.
-Reviewed and verified by the PI via the Semi-Annual Confirmation process.
+Contributed effort cost share is reviewed and verified by the sponsored project PI via the Semi-Annual Confirmation process.

 The payroll costs claimed as contributed effort must be charged to an unrestricted and allowable funding source.
 The costs for personnel providing contributed effort must not be charged to a hard match C-FOP.
 The activity type (e.g. research, public service, instruction) associated with salary supporting the contributed effort cost share must be compatible with the activity type on the grant.